 Working as a surgical auxiliary requires an in-depth technical knowledge of surgical equipment.
 Because of the specialist surgeries that some of our patients undergo, it is important to understand the correct instruments for each operation.
 Fitzpatrick Referrals prides itself on executing routine surgeries to a high standard of excellence.
 It is, therefore, crucial to constantly familiarise the auxiliary team with the latest equipment required for each surgery, creating an atmosphere of ongoing learning.

 It is important to be able to think on your feet and remain one step ahead at all times to ensure that everything runs smoothly.
 Every day is a learning process where you add and refine to your skills.
 Although as a practice we are still in our infancy, we are quickly expanding.

-Chemotherapy involves a lot of preparation – from organising and readying the therapy products to appropriately disposing the patient’s faeces to ensure everything is completely sterile.
-Creating a stress free environment for the animal prior to surgery and during recovery is fundamental, as well as forming an understanding of each patient’s dietary requirements.
-This may mean going that extra length to source the correct food and hand prepare it.
+Chemotherapy involves a lot of preparation – from organising and readying the therapy products to appropriately disposing of the patient’s faeces to ensure everything is completely sterile.
+Creating a stress-free environment for the animal prior to surgery and during recovery is fundamental, as well as forming an understanding of each patient’s dietary requirements.
+This may mean going that extra length to source the correct food and hand-prepare it.
 It is essential to comfort and aid patients, particularly those with loss of appetite after chemotherapy, so as to ensure the healing process goes as smoothly as possible.

 It is rewarding being able to follow a case from the theatre to the wards enabling you to be a part of the patient’s journey from start to finish.
 Each area comes with a different perk and a different challenge.
 The theatre has the excitement of surgery, whereas working in wards is fulfilling when you gain a patients trust and encourage them to eat for the first time after chemotherapy.